 For content editing I will do all of the above that is included in a critique but I will also give you reader impression and notes about those impressions throughout the manuscript.
 Sometimes that will be a simple note to tell you I laughed/cringed/gasped or it may be a long paragraph about some important issue you missed/misrepresented/need.

 I will spot check for those pesky typos, redundancy, and continuity issues, letting you know where you may have dropped a plot thread.
 I’ll tell you if that magnificent plot twist actually worked or if I totally saw it coming.

 What I don’t do: Line editing.
-Yes, I’ll catch typos for you, but that’s it in the “Line editing” realm.
-I will not line edit, check for grammar, or any of that hogwash.
+Yes, I’ll catch typos for you and point out grammar issues, but that’s it in the “Line editing” realm.
+I will not line edit–which means correcting your sentence structure and grammar for you.
 If you are lacking an editor (and if you want to self-pub, you MUST use one), I can recommend anyone, but especially Cassie, over at Joy Editing.
 Tell them Shauna sent you.

 You may request a critique or content edit by emailing me at email@example.com – please click for pricing!

 What I need from you: It is best that you send me your MS in a Word Document (sorry, no MAC here!), that way I can use Track Changes to implement my notes and comments and suggested changes.
 If you are unfamiliar with Track Changes, you should be – Track Changes is FANFREAKINGTASTIC.
 With TC it will make it much easier for you to accept or reject any and all changes I suggest – you’ll be able to see what I’ve changed/noted/suggested without actually losing your original work.